 Operated by Alpico, local buses No.70 and 73 head to connect Nagano Station to Togakushi.
 Buses operate from outside of the Alpico’s office which is accessible via the stations Zenko-ji Exit.

 When you come out of the station you need to walk straight ahead, past the bus stands on your right.

 This brings you to the main crossing with a large electronic display over the road.
 Cross the road and walk to you left.
 You will see the Alpico office and bus stand directly in front of you.

 Operated by Alpico, regular buses depart from Nagano throughout the day – the earliest departing at 06:38 and final bus leaving at 21:08 – and take approximately 90 minutes to reach the Matsumoto Bus Termina/Matsumoto Station.
-Tickets are bought from the office (next to the bus stand) and cost JPY1300 per adult (12+), JPY650 per child (6-11) with children under 6 free of charge (as long as they don’t require a seat).
+Tickets are bought from the office – next to the bus stand as shown on the map above – and cost JPY1300 per adult (12+), JPY650 per child (6-11) with children under 6 free of charge (as long as they don’t require a seat).
 To locate the office and bus stand, follow the directions above.

 Once in Matsumoto, its a 15-minute walk from the bus terminal to Matsumoto Castle.